 The primary aim of the iLiNS-DYAD-M study is to determine the beneficial role of nutrient supplementation on child growth outcomes.
 The sub-contract for the current study will investigate the secondary outcomes, determining the influence of nutrient supplementation on malaria antibody immunity during pregnancy and antibody acquisition in early childhood.
 Further secondary outcomes include determining the association between antibody levels and pregnancy/birth outcomes, impact of maternal nutrient supplementation on malaria antibody acquisition in infants as described below.
-Of note this statistical plan will only report the plan of analyses for hypothesis1/ objective 1.

-- Determine the effect of the type of nutrient supplementation on malaria antibody immunity at 36 weeks' gestation.
+- 1. Determine the effect of the type of nutrient supplementation on malaria antibody immunity at 36 weeks' gestation.
 (LNS, multiple micronutrient supplementation (MMN) and iron and folic acid supplements (IFA)) - 2.
 Investigate the association between malaria antibody immunity at 6 months and the influence of maternal nutrient supplementation - 3.
-Determine the association between maternal nutrient supplementation type and malaria antibody acquisition at 6 months a.
-Malaria antibody measurements at enrolment and at 36gw
+Determine the association between maternal nutrient supplementation type and malaria antibody acquisition at 6 months